-This is the character page for Overlord II, needs filling out.This page is for characters that debuted or have a large story role in Overlord II, if they're a recurring character but don't play much of a role, put them on the sheet for the first game.
+This page is for characters that debuted or have a large story role in Overlord II, if they're a recurring character but don't play much of a role, put them on the sheet for the first game.

 open/close all folders

 The son of the previous Overlord, he starts off as a Creepy Child

 in the town of Nordberg known only as the Witch-Boy.
 When the Glorious Empire came to the town's doorsteps, the Witch-Boy was unceremoniously tossed to the Imperial troops to be exterminated, but was saved by the Minions.
 Afterwards, he was brought to the Netherworld and given a proper evil upbringing by Gnarl.

 - All of the Other Reindeer: As a child, he was picked on by the Nordbergians for being magical and creepy looking.
 This comes to bite the townsfolk in the ass really badly.

 - Anti-Hero: In contrast to his father, the Witch-Boy is much less heroic, though he's still opposing a villainous force.

 - Amazing Technicolor Population: His skin turned blue with white/silver markings due to the Tower Heart explosion.

 - Bullying The Dragon: Throughout his childhood, the Witch-Boy was hated and abused by just about everyone in Nordberg - despite the fact that he had magical powers and (later) a small army of minions under his command.
 The children of the town realized their mistake after getting beaten up and having their clothes stolen.
 Everyone else had to wait a good thirteen years for the consequences of their actions to catch up with them.